AlexanderVictoria/CMPINF-10-Final-Project/README.md

 *    [Drug Overdose Data](https://data.wprdc.org/dataset/allegheny-county-air-quality): Provides insights into public health and safety concerns related to substance abuse.

 <p>The goal is to combine these metrics to determine the most desirable neighborhoods in Pittsburgh based on safety, health, and environmental quality.</p>

+<p>Each submetric dataset has been uploaded to the repository with a seperate notebook where analysis was done that are combined together in the "Final Report.ipynb" file</p>